The question of how to bring innovation to a company is certainly something I spent a lot of time exploring in 2018.

 One common theme I heard this year was that “innovation is the hardest work you’ll ever love.”

 The job of an innovator is never easy.
 It takes a lot of effort and faith to keep moving forward when the outcome is uncertain.
+Eventually it is rewarding – either through a eureka moment, the silver lining of an unexpected outcome, a quick win, or a win that was a long time coming.

 Research by Goran Ekvall in the 1980s uncovered ten dimensions that contribute to a creative work environment, which is necessary for innovation.
 One of these dimensions is playfulness and humour – the need for spontaneity and fun.
 If innovation is so hard, you can easily imagine the importance for some levity, playfulness and fun in the process.